indygreg/python-zstandard/README.rst

    Compression dictionary to use. compression_params
-   A ``CompressionParameters`` instance (overrides the ``level`` value).
+   A ``CompressionParameters`` instance (overrides the ``level`` value). write_checksum
+   Whether a 4 byte checksum should be written with the compressed data.
+   Defaults to False.
+If True, the decompressor can verify that decompressed data matches the original input data.

 Instances expose a simple ``compress(data)`` method that will return compressed data. e.g.